RaffleFiOrg/RaffleFi-Standalone-Contracts/README.md

-# RaffleFi-Standalone-Contracts
+# RaffleFi

-Repo for RaffleFi standalone contracts
+RaffleFi is a protocol that can be used to create on chain raffles.